The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Acknowledgments

 Given an argumentative unit, the system has to rewrite it as a clear, self-sufficient argument by extracting only the important information from the text.
 We provided the models with the initial contribution for context and the argumentative unit to clarify.
 We report BERTScore\footnote{Using \texttt{bert-base-multilingual-cased} as backbone.} \cite{zhang2019bertscore} and Rouge-L\footnote{using the \texttt{rouge-score} 0.1.2 package} \cite{lin-2004-rouge} for all models in Table~\ref{tab:experiments_results}'s last row.
 While all finetuned SLMs achieve comparable performance in terms of BERTScore, slightly exceeding \texttt{GPT-4.1}, more pronounced disparities are observed for the ROUGE-L metric.
 We hypothesize that informational content remains consistent across models but those with higher ROUGE-L scores produce a semantic structure that more closely aligns with the style of human annotators, explaining lower scores of non-finetuned models.
 We find \texttt{Gemma-2-9B} (BERTScore: 0.86, ROUGE-L: 0.60) to outperform other systems including \texttt{GPT-4.1}.

 Using \texttt{GPT-4.1-nano} as a judge, we compared finetuned clarifications against initial LLM outputs.
 Finetuned \texttt{Gemma-2-9b} was preferred 66\% of the time, initial outputs 26\% of the time.
-Qualitative review confirms that finetuning significantly mitigated the "over-analysis" issue.
-See Appendix~\ref{app:llmasjudge_clarifs} for the evaluation prompt and examples of fixed over-analyses.
+Additionally, we manually overviewed 100 clarifications from \texttt{Gemma-2-9b} for the four types of errors introduced in Section~\ref{subsec:types_errors}.
+We find that finetuning significantly mitiged the \emph{over-analysis} issue, from 19\% in \texttt{GPT-4.1} outputs down to 2\%.
+The miscomprehension error is the most common (12\%), but mostly stems from over-simplifying the argumentative unit rather than adding false information.
+Over-specificity and misformulation (3 examples each) are seldom found.
+The last three types are less concerning than the over-analysis for democratic processes, as they do not add unexpressed information.
+See Appendix~\ref{app:llmasjudge_clarifs} for the evaluation prompt and comparison examples between \texttt{GPT-4.1} and \texttt{Gemma-2-9b} for which over-analysis was corrected.